 We are busy.
 Should we wait until life slows down?

-NO. Busy families are provide students with a more true taste of America life and can give students more opportunities to get involved in their community, as well as their school.
+NO. Busy families are provide students with a more true taste of American life and can give students more opportunities to get involved in their community, as well as their school.
 Busy families also help students understand the importance of planning and communication in their lives.

 What is expected of a host family?